 7) Present winning proposals

 A carefully-prepared, attractive-looking proposal is your best calling card, and a chance to demonstrate not only your great design ideas but also your professionalism.
-Think of it from the clients’ point of view: if they’re comparing proposals from two similar landscaping companies, chances are they’ll choose the one that shows impressive, hand-drawn quality, clear labels, plant photographs, attractive colors, subtle shadings and opacities, and 3D renderings.
+Think of it from the clients’ point of view: if they’re comparing proposals from two similar landscaping companies, chances are they’ll choose the one that shows impressive an impressive landscape design with hand-drawn quality, clear labels, plant photographs, attractive colors, subtle shadings and opacities, and 3D renderings.
 “Wow” is definitely the reaction you want to get when presenting your proposals.
 What you leave with/send to the customer should be a document containing the following information:

 - an introductory statement